AbdullahBarudgar/HomelyChef-App/README.md

-# HomelyChef_App

-Android Food App using language-( Kotlin , XML) , Tool - ( Android Studio ,Postman) , Library - ( Volley , Picasso ,Picasso Transformation , Room Persistence Library , GSON).

-The main objective of the app (HomelyChef) to encourage home-cooked food entrepreneurship.
-This app connects the home makers who love to cook, to eager consumers to who like healthy and tasty home cooked food.
-This app helps consumer to have their favorite homemade food at the touch of a phone.

-# Main features considered while developing in android studio are:

-•	Volley - Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.

-•	Picasso - A powerful image downloading and caching library for Android.

-•	Picasso Transformations - An Android transformation library providing a variety of image transformations for Picasso.

-•	Room Persistence Library - The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.

-•	Gson - Gson is a Java library that can be used to convert Java Objects into their JSON representation and vice-versa.

-•	Material Components for Android - Modular and customizable Material Design UI components for Android

-# Required Libraries:

-'com.google.android.material: material: 1.5.0’

-'androidx.room: room-compiler: $room_version'

-'org.jetbrains.kotlin: kotlin-stdlib-jdk7:$kotlin_version'

-'androidx.appcompat: appcompat: 1.0.2’

-'androidx.core: core-ktx: 1.0.2’

-'androidx.constraintlayout: constraintlayout: 1.1.3’

-'com.android.support: design: 28.0.0’

-'com.android.volley: volley: 1.1.1’

-'com.squareup.picasso: picasso: 2.71828’

-'com.google.code.gson: gson: 2.8.5’

-'androidx.legacy: legacy-support-v4:1.0.0'

-'junit: junit: 4.12’

-'androidx.test.ext: junit: 1.1.0’

-'androidx.test.espresso: espresso-core: 3.1.1’

-'com.squareup.picasso: picasso: 2.8’

-# Root Package

-├── activity           # Activity Classes

-├── adapter           # Adapters for Recycler Views

-├── database         # Database classes for storing Favorites Restaurants locally.

-├── fragment         # Fragment classes

-├── model             # Supporting data classes

-├── network          # Network classes for communication with server via API.

-└── util                  # Utility functions and constants
+# HomelyChef Android App

+### Promote Home Entrepreneurs

+## Overview

+The **HomelyChef Android App** is designed to promote home-cooked food entrepreneurship.
+It serves as a platform that connects home-based cooks with consumers looking for healthy and delicious homemade food.
+This app allows consumers to easily order their favorite homemade dishes via their smartphones, facilitating the growing trend of home-based food businesses.

+## Objective

+The main objective of the HomelyChef app is to provide high-quality home-cooked meals to individuals who value homemade food but lack the time to cook.
+It also aims to empower homemakers, particularly women, by offering them a platform to turn their culinary skills into a profitable business.

+## Problem Statement

+There is a lack of a platform that connects home-based food entrepreneurs with consumers seeking nutritious home-cooked meals.
+Homemakers with culinary expertise often struggle to find a market for their food, limiting their ability to generate income.
+The HomelyChef app bridges this gap, enabling these entrepreneurs to reach a broader customer base while providing consumers with access to healthier food options.

+## Features

+- **User Authentication**: Secure user login and registration.
+- **Menu Management**: Home chefs can create and manage their food offerings.
+- **Ordering System**: Users can browse, select, and order meals.
+- **Order Tracking**: Real-time order tracking and notifications.
+- **Customer Feedback**: Users can rate and review dishes.

+## Technology Stack

+The HomelyChef Android App is built using modern technologies to ensure a smooth and efficient user experience.
+Below is an overview of the key components:

+### 1. **Frontend Development**

+- **Kotlin & Java**: Used for Android development, ensuring robust performance and interoperability.
+- **XML**: For designing user interface layouts.
+- **Android Jetpack**: Includes components like LiveData, ViewModel, and Navigation to manage UI data and navigation effectively.

+### 2. **Backend Development**

+- **Room Database**: A SQLite abstraction for local data storage, providing compile-time checks and background thread execution.
+- **Retrofit**: For handling RESTful API calls and converting them into Java objects.

+### 3. **Database**

+- **Room Database**: Efficient and type-safe local data storage, ideal for offline functionality.
+- **Room Persistence Library**: Provides an abstraction layer over SQLite for more robust database access while harnessing the full power of SQLite.

+### 4. **Third-Party Libraries**

+- **Volley**: An HTTP library that makes networking for Android apps easier and faster.
+- **Picasso**: A powerful image downloading and caching library for Android.
+- **Picasso Transformations**: Provides a variety of image transformations for Picasso.
+- **Gson**: A Java library used to convert Java Objects into their JSON representation and vice-versa.
+- **Glide**: For image loading and caching.
+- **Dagger-Hilt**: For dependency injection.
+- **Lottie**: For smooth animations.
+- **Material Components for Android**: Modular and customizable Material Design UI components for Android.

+## Contributing

+Want to contribute to the project?
+Fork the repository and submit a pull request!

+## Acknowledgments

+* [Abdullah Barudgar] - Developer and Maintainer